 Group meeting in work setting

-Advanced practice and research: consultation and the organisation (D10D)
+Advanced Practice and Research: Consultation and the Organisation (D10D)

-Gain an advanced and sophisticated education in organisational consultancy
+Gain an advanced and sophisticated education in organisational consultancy and leadership

-This unique professional doctorate will provide you with an advanced and sophisticated education in organisational consultancy, within a stimulating learning community.
-It will extend your understanding, experience and research skills within a systems-psychodynamic framework, allowing you to:
+This unique professional doctorate will provide you with an advanced and sophisticated education in organisational consultancy and leadership, within a stimulating learning community.

-• Join a thriving, multidisciplinary learning community, with a staff team of leading academics and practitioners, and a diverse student body.
+• join a thriving, multidisciplinary learning community, with a staff team of leading academics and practitioners, and a diverse student body

-• Pursue an original research project, informed by your professional practice – contributing to the growing knowledge base in this field.
+• pursue an original research project, informed by your professional practice – contributing to the growing knowledge base in this field

 About this course

-Advanced practice’ module
+Advanced Practice module

 This module includes presentations from a range of expert practitioners in the field, practice-based and theoretical seminars, peer discussions and individual practice supervision.
-The emphasis throughout is on the development and integration of theory and its practical application to consultancy and research in context.
+The emphasis throughout is on the development and integration of theory and its practical application to consultancy and leadership in context.

 Your research